sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # WebRTC video bench: measure the video SEND pipeline (no peer connection, DTLS or socket) to
 # answer "can this machine sustain a target resolution and frame rate", default 1080p30.
 The
 # pipeline is measured in stages via --encoder so the bottleneck can be isolated: none packetises
-# a target-sized frame flat out (the RTP packetisation ceiling), vp8 adds the managed Vpx.Net
+# a target-sized frame flat out (the RTP packetisation ceiling), vp8.net adds the managed Vpx.Net
-# codec, and ffmpeg/ffmpeg-piped add the native libvpx encoder in-process or via an external
+# codec, and ffmpeg/ffmpeg-piped add the native FFmpeg encoder in-process or via an external
-# ffmpeg process.
+# ffmpeg process. --codec selects vp8, vp9, h264 or h265: the in-process ffmpeg stage does all
+# four, vp8.net is VP8 only and ffmpeg-piped does vp8/vp9 (IVF).
 Exits 0 if the target fps is met, 1 if below.
-sipsorcery webrtc video-bench                                      # 1080p30, packetise only sipsorcery webrtc video-bench --encoder vp8 --fps 30               # managed VP8 codec
+sipsorcery webrtc video-bench                                      # 1080p30, packetise only sipsorcery webrtc video-bench --encoder vp8.net --fps 30           # managed VP8 codec
-sipsorcery webrtc video-bench --encoder ffmpeg --width 1280 --height 720 --fps 60 sipsorcery webrtc video-bench --encoder ffmpeg-piped --cpu-used 8 --threads 4 -d 10
+sipsorcery webrtc video-bench --encoder ffmpeg --codec h265 --width 1280 --height 720 --fps 60
+sipsorcery webrtc video-bench --encoder ffmpeg --codec vp9 --preset 4k --fps 30 sipsorcery webrtc video-bench --encoder ffmpeg-piped --cpu-used 8 --threads 4 -d 10
-# libvpx tuning (--deadline, --cpu-used, --threads) applies to the ffmpeg stages.
-The in-process
+# libvpx tuning (--deadline, --cpu-used, --threads) applies to the VP8/VP9 ffmpeg stages; for H264/H265
-# ffmpeg stage needs the FFmpeg shared libraries (winget/brew/apt install ffmpeg, or --ffmpeg-path).
+# the encoder uses its own realtime defaults.
+The in-process ffmpeg stage needs the FFmpeg shared
+# libraries (winget/brew/apt install ffmpeg, or --ffmpeg-path).

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and